Are you putting milk in tea–yay or nay?

 It may have been considered ‘proper’ in the days of yore, but there are lots of reasons for putting milk in tea.

-Perhaps a major reason, especially with milk being so popular in black tea, is for taste.
+Perhaps a primary reason, especially with milk being so popular in black tea, is for taste.
 Milk softens those strong, malty flavors, cutting through the potential bitterness.

 TIP: Take a look at our guides for best brewing times for taste.
 A standard is three minutes.